ProgramadoresChile/SDKBCI_Ruby/README.md

 `api_method` could be one of this:

+- simulate(id, params): [POST] Access to the BCI consumo simulator.
+`id` is a numeric identifier according to BCI documentation.
-- simulate(params): [POST] Access to the BCI consumo simulator. `params` is a hash object containing the required data according to BCI documentation.
+`params` is a hash object containing the required data according to BCI documentation.

+- all: [GET] Access to the BCI list of all consumo products.

+- find(id): [GET] Access to the detailed information of one of the consumo products.
+`id` is a numeric identifier according to BCI documentation.

 3. Hipotecario